Deepan-Karmakar/p5.js-tutorial/Getting-Started.md

 ### Environment

 You can use the code editor of your choice.
-Instructions for getting set up with [Sublime Text 2](http://www.sublimetext.com/) or [Light Table](www.lighttable.com) are included below.
+Instructions for getting set up with [Sublime Text 2](http://www.sublimetext.com/) are included below.

 **Getting Started with Sublime Text 2**